-St. Ignatius, the founder of the Jesuits, knew this about us as human beings.
+St. Ignatius, the founder of the Jesuits, knew this about human beings.
 He knew that we can become distracted by and attached to many things in life.
-He also knew that, while some of our distractions can be life-giving, most tend to lead away from our best sense of ourselves and God, and can actually interfere in our deepening relationship with God.
-Ignatius had the wisdom and insight to see that God, as creator of all, exists in all and that in the very human midst of our distracted living, we may miss the love, power, teaching and substance of God in our day.
+He also knew that, while some distractions can be life-giving, most tend to lead away from the best sense of self and God, and can actually interfere with deepening a relationship with God.
+Ignatius had the wisdom and insight to see that God, as creator of all, exists in all and that in the very human midst of distracted living, a person may miss the love, power, teaching and substance of God during the day.

-To help us become more present and disciplined to the experience of God in everyday living, and to encourage us to live more consciously in and of the presence of God in our daily lives, Ignatius gifted us with what he called “the most important prayer” that we could do, the daily Examination of Consciousness or the daily Examen.
-In the Examen, we have an opportunity to spend a few moments reviewing our day, paying special attention to the moments we most felt God’s presence with us, and conversely, becoming aware of the times when we felt separated from God.
-The Examen further invites us to practice living in gratitude as we are asked to remember those people, situations and events in our day for which we are most grateful, and also to ask special blessing and prayer for those hopes and concerns in our hearts.
-Lastly, the Examen reminds us that each day we may ask forgiveness for any and all transgressions in which we feel we did not follow the best path that God offers to us in our words, thoughts or deeds.
-By recognizing our need for forgiveness and God’s desire to forgive us through this daily examination of consciousness, the power and freedom of living in ongoing redemption becomes possible.
-Our spiritual path becomes a dynamic experience of conscious living based on our relationship with God.
+To help men and women become more present and disciplined to the experience of God in everyday living, and to encourage them to live more consciously in the presence of God in daily life, Ignatius left as a legacy what he called “the most important prayer” that a person could do, the daily Examination of Consciousness or the daily Examen.
+In the Examen, a person is given an opportunity to spend a few moments reviewing the day, paying special attention to the moments when one most felt God’s presence, and, conversely, becoming aware of the times when one felt separated from God.
+The Examen further invites the practice of living in gratitude as one remembers those people, situations and events during the day for which one is most grateful, and also to ask special blessing and prayer for the hopes and concerns in one’s hearts.
+Lastly, the Examen reminds a person that each day one may ask forgiveness for any and all transgressions by not following the best path that God offers in words, thoughts or deeds.
+By recognizing the need for forgiveness and God’s desire to forgive through this daily examination of consciousness, the power and freedom of living in ongoing redemption becomes possible.
+One’s spiritual path becomes a dynamic experience of conscious living based on a relationship with God.

-While there are many wonderful contemporary articles and writings suggesting various methods for proceeding with the Examen, I find it most effective for me to keep the method inclusive of a simple 5 steps, and I keep the discipline of time and place for the Examen structured every day.
-I like to do my daily Examen at night when I first go to bed.
-I take a few deep breaths and begin to review my day from the morning to the evening.
-First, I bring to mind all of the events, people, relationships and circumstances of this day for which I am most grateful, and I praise God for God’s generous goodness in my life.
-I then spend a few moments remembering different periods of grace or circumstance when I was aware of God’s consoling presence in the day, whether through an insight gained or creative problem-solving achieved or the presence of a cherished friend or needed conversation.
-I next review my day with an eye towards places that I felt separated from God, places of desolation in my spirit.
-These remembrances for me often consist of times and circumstances during the day in which I felt anxious or I felt a need to be in control.
-Additionally, times of desolation for me may include circumstances within the day in which I led from my own ego needs and drives rather than praying for and allowing the power and surprise of the Holy Spirit to guide my thoughts and actions.
-I then take this knowledge to God in prayer and ask forgiveness for those ways in which I separated myself from God, and those ways in which I did not act, speak or think in a manner that is consistent with my Christian call or in a manner that is indicative of my own personal values.
-Lastly, I ask God to bless all those concerns, people and desires of my heart, and I ask God to help me to be the person that God calls me to be in the day to come.
+While there are many wonderful contemporary articles and writings suggesting various methods for proceeding with the Examen, one of the most effective is the method inclusive of a simple 5 steps, and keeping the discipline of time and place for the Examen structured every day.
+Some people like to do the daily Examen at night when one first climbs in bed.
+Others at a time of the day when it can become a regular pause.
+It helps to takea few deep breaths and then begin to review the day from the morning to the evening.
+First, a person can bring to mind all of the events, people, relationships and circumstances of this day for which one is most grateful, and then praise God for God’s generous goodness.
+Then it is good to spend a few moments remembering different periods of grace or circumstance when one was aware of God’s consoling presence in the day, whether through an insight gained or creative problem-solving achieved or the presence of a cherished friend or needed conversation.
+From this place one can next review the day with an eye towards places of felt separation from God, places of desolation in one’s spirit.
+These remembrances often consist of times and circumstances during the day in which there was anxiety or a need to be in control.
+Additionally, times of desolation may include circumstances within the day in which one is led from ego needs and drives rather than praying for and allowing the power and surprise of the Holy Spirit to guide one’s thoughts and actions.
+This is an invitation to take this knowledge to God in prayer and ask forgiveness for those ways one separated self from God, and those ways in which one did not act, speak or think in a manner that is consistent with one’s Christian call or in a manner that is indicative of one’s own personal values.
+Lastly, one can ask God to bless all those concerns, people and desires of one’s heart and then ask God’s help to be the person that God calls one to be in the day to come.